T-Stat Side Effects

 Generic Name: erythromycin topical

-Note: This page contains side effects data for the generic drug erythromycin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name T-Stat.
+Note: This document contains side effect information about erythromycin topical.
+Some of the dosage forms listed on this page may not apply to the brand name T-Stat.

 For the Consumer